 Every £10 could provide a week’s emergency food supplies for a displaced family in Syria who have no other means of support.

-100% of your donation will go directly to supporting persecuted children – our administrative costs have been covered.
 In the event that more funds are raised than our children’s projects can use at this time, they will be used to support persecuted Christians where the need is greatest.

 As well as raising prayers and awareness, Open Doors provides practical and physical support, training and help to people who are at risk simply for following Jesus.